rishabdhar12/Flight-Price-Prediction/README.md

 * Total_Stops: Total stops between the source and destination.
 * Additional_Info: Additional information about the flight
 * Price: The price of the ticket

+# Cleaning the Data
+I needed to clean it up so that it was usable for our model.
+I made the following changes and created the following variables:

+* Made Columns for Day and Month out of Date of Journey
+* Calculated the total flight duration
+* Removed the null values
+* Removed the outliers

+# EDA